stonecoldpat/anonymousvoting/README.md

 Some small tasks that remain:
 - Registration requires a deposit from voter which is refunded upon submitting a valid vote.
+- Live feed of the voting process (for those watching the vote!).
 - Voting and Admin pages require further work (i.e. 'Tally' button should only be usable when all votes have been cast).
 - Extend protocol to allow more than 40 voters.